The Day Led Zeppelin Reunited

-The remaining Zeppelin trio brought along drummer Jason Bonham (Bonzo’s son, who'd previously played with the band in 1988 at the Atlantic Records 40th Anniversary concert), blaring through a 16-track set that ranged from early psychedelic-blues (‘Dazed and Confused’) to hard-hitting mid-period classics (‘In My Time of Dying,’ ‘Rock and Roll’) to more obscure later-day gems (‘For Your Life,’ ‘Nobody's Fault But Mine’).
-There were hiccups – Page's muddy guitar tone on ‘Ramble On,’ Page fumbling through ‘Black Dog’ — but the highlights (‘Stairway to Heaven,’ ‘Kashmir’) were downright bone-chilling, proving that even B-plus Zeppelin still dwarfs pretty much every other rock band on the planet.
+The remaining Zeppelin trio brought along Bonham's Jason, who'd previously played drums with the band in 1988 at the Atlantic Records 40th Anniversary concert.
+The 16-track set ranged from early psychedelic-blues ("Dazed and Confused") to hard-hitting mid-period classics ("In My Time of Dying," "Rock and Roll") to more obscure later-day gems ("For Your Life," "Nobody's Fault but Mine").
+There were hiccups – Page's muddy guitar tone on "Ramble On," his fumbling through "Black Dog" – but the highlights ("Stairway to Heaven," "Kashmir") were downright thrilling.
+It was further proof that even B-plus Zeppelin still could eclipse pretty much every other rock band on the planet.

-The Zeppelin boys have managed to keep busy since the O2 concert: Plant did release an album with Krauss (2007′s ‘Raising Sand’) as well as a self-titled 2010 album with Band of Joy; Page, when not remastering the band's back catalog, has written an autobiography and made a handful of one-off stage appearances (including a performance of ‘Whole Lotta Love’ with Leona Lewis at the 2008 Olympics); Jones, meanwhile, has been the most musically active, forming the hard-rock supergroup Them Crooked Vultures with Josh Homme and Dave Grohl, collaborating with Glen Phillips and bluegrass stars Nickel Creek in the Mutual Admiration Society, and produced fiddler Sara Watkins’ debut solo album in 2008.
+They kept busy with other things.
+Plant has released a series of well-regarded solo albums, while Page set about remastering the band's back catalog, wrote an autobiography and made a handful of one-off stage appearances – including a performance of "Whole Lotta Love" with Leona Lewis at the 2008 Olympics.
+Jones, meanwhile, was the most musically active, forming the hard-rock supergroup Them Crooked Vultures with Josh Homme and Dave Grohl, collaborating with Glen Phillips and bluegrass stars Nickel Creek in the Mutual Admiration Society, and releasing an avant-garde album under the Minibus Pimps banner, among other things.